Donna Talbot, Chair

 Regina Garza Mitchell

-The Educational Leadership, Research, and Technology Department offers a number of graduate degrees focused on preparing leaders and researchers for a variety of public and private organizations.
+The Educational Leadership, Research and Technology Department offers a number of graduate degrees focused on preparing leaders and researchers for a variety of public and private organizations.
 A primary focus of all degrees is to produce a diverse academic and professional community of ethically engaged and intellectually active scholars and scholar-practitioners.

-The Master of Arts in Organizational Change Leadership is a graduate program designed to help develop innovative practitioners who can demonstrate worthwhile organizational and individual performance results.
+The Master of Arts in Organizational Change Leadership is a graduate program designed to help develop leading-edge practitioners who can demonstrate worthwhile organizational and individual performance results.
 It is designed for persons seeking entry into, or advancement in, a career in staff development, organizational learning and performance, and/or employees training in business, government, education, and healthcare settings.